 Moving to the top of New Zealand's South Island in 2006, he quickly established a reputation as the region's foremost freelance editorial photographer and videojournalist.

 In 2011 he won the Photostory category at New Zealand Geographic's Photographer of the Year awards, with a photo-essay on a mass whale stranding.
-Consistently producing images of the highest standard has resulted in continued success in this prestigious competition, being a finalist in 2012, 2014, 2016 and 2017.
-He was Highly Commended after being short-listed in the 2013 Canon Media Awards (a rare acheivement for a freelance) for a series of pictures of devastating floods that struck the Nelson region.
+Consistently producing images of the highest standard has resulted in continued success in this prestigious national competition, being a finalist in 2012, 2014, 2016-19.
+He was Highly Commended after being short-listed in the 2013 Canon Media Awards (a rare achievement for a freelance) for a series of pictures of devastating floods that struck the Nelson region.
 He was short-listed for three categories of the 2017 awards, as well as being a finalist yet again the 2020 Voyager Media Awards.

-Tim's pictures appear in a broad variety of publications including the NZ Herald, North & South, NZ Geographic, NZ Listener, AA Directions, Woman's Day, Woman's Weekly, NZ Farmers Weekly, Australia & New Zealand (UK).
+Tim's pictures have appeared in a broad variety of publications including the NZ Herald, North & South, NZ Geographic, NZ Listener, AA Directions, Woman's Day, Woman's Weekly, NZ Farmers Weekly, Australia & New Zealand (UK).
 Corporate clients include Nelson City Council, Consumer NZ, Sealord, Port Nelson and the Australian consumer organisation Choice.